-As a seasoned Windows Server administrator you should already be familiar with File screens in File System Resource Manager (FSRM).
+As a seasoned Windows Server administrator you should already be familiar with File screens in File Server Resource Manager (FSRM).

 If not: File screens are used to block specific types of files from being saved on a volume or in a folder tree.
 To specify which files to screen, you assign one or more file groups to a file screen.
 The File Screening Management node of File Server Resource Manager includes all the necessary options to work with file screens.